FEMA Flood Map Service Center: Hazus

 FEMA’s Methodology for Estimating Potential Losses from Disasters

-Hazus is a nationally applicable standardized methodology that contains models for estimating potential losses from earthquakes, floods and hurricanes.
-Hazus uses Geographic Information Systems (GIS) technology to estimate physical, economic and social impacts of disasters.
-It graphically illustrates the limits of identified high-risk locations due to earthquake, hurricane and floods.
+Hazus is a nationally applicable standardized methodology that contains models for estimating potential losses from earthquakes, floods, hurricanes, and tsunamis.
+Hazus uses Geographic Information Systems (GIS) technology to estimate physical, economic, and social impacts of disasters.
+It graphically illustrates the limits of identified high-risk locations due to earthquakes, hurricanes, floods, and tsunamis.
 Users can then visualize the spatial relationships between populations and other more permanently fixed geographic assets or resources for the specific hazard being modeled, a crucial function in the pre-disaster planning process.

 For more information about the Hazus program, please visit the Hazus home page.
 From there, you can learn how to:

 - Stay connected with the Hazus Community by joining your local Hazus User Group

 - Sign up for Hazus Training from FEMA's Emergency Management Institute

 - Find technical support at the Hazus Help Desk

 Service Pack 01 for Hazus 4.2 was released on May 29, 2018.
 Download it here.